How can I obtain services?

-- Obtain an Accommodation Card from Disability Services.
+- Obtain an Accommodation Card from A&AS.

 I haven't been diagnosed; I don't know if I have a disability; I want to get tested for a learning disability, how do I do that?

-Contact Disability Services for a consultation and counseling.
+Contact A&AS for a consultation and counseling.

 Do you provide tutoring services for students?

 A&AS does not have a tutoring program; however, A&AS has a list of organizations and labs that offer tutoring.